 The information found in the links below provides an overview of the most common breast reconstruction techniques:

-Dr. Hunsicker and Dr. Nguyen often perform a single-stage, direct-to-implant procedure that allows for immediate reconstruction during the same surgery as the mastectomy.
+Dr. Hunsicker often performs a single-stage, direct-to-implant procedure that allows for immediate reconstruction during the same surgery as the mastectomy.
 It is performed in tandem with the General Surgeon.
-Dr. Hunsicker and Dr. Nguyen are of elite few surgeons in the country to develop and use this direct-to implant technique on a regular basis.
+Dr. Hunsicker is of elite few surgeons in the country to develop and use this direct-to implant technique on a regular basis.
 Dr. Hunsicker is nationally-recognized for her experience honing this procedure and has more than a decade of experience offering it successfully to hundreds of patients.

 Littleton Breast Reconstruction Surgery

-Dr. Hunsicker and Dr. Nguyen believe a team approach to cancer care, with clear communication and collaboration, is the key to more surgeons offering this innovative single-stage reconstruction technique.
+Dr. Hunsicker believes a team approach to cancer care, with clear communication and collaboration, is the key to more surgeons offering this innovative single-stage reconstruction technique.
 The video below highlights the strong rapport between members of the Littleton Adventist Hospital Breast Cancer Care team, and how this trust in each other helps their patients thrive.

 How We Perform Breast Reconstruction

 There are a variety of factors, including cancer stage, chemotherapy, radiation, medical history, and prior surgical history, that can affect your options for breast reconstruction.
-Dr. Hunsicker and Dr. Nguyen review all the appropriate reconstruction options with each of her patients and then works with you, your General Surgeon, and the rest of your cancer treatment team to determine which course of action is best suited to your individual situation.
+Dr. Hunsicker reviews all the appropriate reconstruction options with each of her patients and then works with you, your General Surgeon, and the rest of your cancer treatment team to determine which course of action is best suited to your individual situation.

 Here are a few of the most common options that women should consider: